William Doleman: 1872 Open Championship

-Death and legacy
+Personal life

 In 1911 he was living at 8 West Graham Street in Glasgow.
 Doleman died on 8 July 1918 in Glasgow, Scotland.
 He is buried in the lower southmost section of the Glasgow Necropolis.

-Family

 He was married to Annie Young who died in 1932 and was buried with him.

 Results in The Open Championship

 Note: Doleman played only in The Open Championship and The Amateur Championship.